pippim/pippim.github.io/index.md

 # Cookies

 There is one cookie used on the {{ site.title }} website.
-The cookie is used to track the status of the "More" or "Less" button for blog posts.
+It remembers the status of the "More" or "Less" button for blog posts.
 You can disable the cookie using links below.

 ### Disable Cookies in Chrome